CSC-510/SlackBot/README.md

 npm install
 ```

 1. Create a new slack team.
+You may want to use this team for your fellow project teammates.

    Currently, you cannot all use the class slack team because there is a limit in
    current users: